CATALOGUE RAISONNÉ

 The painting is simply titled 'Geistiges Bild' (Spiritual Painting) in the frame, but not in the painter’s handwriting.

-Bô Yin Râ painted this picture as a wedding gift for a close couple; however, the shipment was lost and only reached the young couple with a five-year delay!
+Bô Yin Râ painted the work as a wedding gift for a married couple he was friends with, but the shipment was lost in the meantime and only reached the young couple five years later!

 Dimensions: 48 x 48

-Rudolf Schott, in his lecture 'Symbolform und Wirklichkeit in den Bildern von Bô Yin Râ' (Symbol Form and Reality in the Paintings of Bô Yin Râ), hypothesizes that Weihenacht is unique in belonging to both secular and spiritual realms.
+Rudolf Schott, in his lecture 'Symbolform und Wirklichkeit in den Bildern von Bô Yin Râ' (Symbolic Form and the Nature of Reality Itself in the Paintings of Bô Yin Râ), presumed that Weihenacht is unique in belonging to both secular and spiritual realms.
 This assumption is supported by the signature in the form of a pentagon, which integrates the initials of both the spiritual and civil names of the artist and is otherwise found only on spiritual paintings.

 * The word Weihenacht is referring to Christmas (Weihnacht) and may also be read as 'Night of Consecration',